 Residual Effects from Drinking the Night Before

-Excessive drinking can lead to residual effects the following day.
-Depending on how much alcohol was consumed, a person’s blood alcohol content (BAC) can still be elevated as the person is still impaired.
+It is important to understand that heavy drinking can have an impact on our functioning the following day.
+Our blood alcohol content, or BAC, can remain elevated hours after we stop drinking.
 If this is the case, the person would not be hung over or be experiencing any withdrawal symptoms.

 The other option would be that the person is no longer intoxicated and instead is experiencing a hangover resulting from the night before.
 Common hangover symptoms include: